Flash Crash Explained With Examples

 If Wall Street isn't rigged, it may as well be as far as you're concerned.
 There is no way an individual stock picker can collect more information than these computer trading programs.
-That's why so many asset classes are moving in tandem.
+That's why so many asset classes move in tandem.
 These programs aren't regulated, either.

 The situation is not hopeless.
 Although it's impossible to out-think these programs on a day-to-day basis, you can tell where the market is headed by following the business cycle.
 Keep a well-diversified portfolio.
 Adjust your asset allocation each quarter to make a decent return.
 Remember, it's not how much you make, but how little you lose.